ak9999/vision_hw2/README.txt

 		level is changed to the std::min(255, label) in the case that label is larger than 255.
-	- p3 cannot draw a line, but will output recorded data to a database (text file). p3 will only take two arguments, the input labled image and the database you would like to store your data in.
+	- p3 cannot draw a line, but will output recorded data to a database (text file). p3 will only take two arguments, the input labeled image and the database you would like to store your data in.

-This does not seem to have any effect on the output.
+	- p4 doesn't really work.

 	- The DisjointSets class' explicit constructor compared signed and unsigned types together.
 This makes the compiler show a warning.
 I fixed this by changing the for loop in the constructor from initializing an `int` to `size_t`.
+		It doesn't matter but I fixed it anyway.

 III.
 Run Instructions
 	- Run `make` to build.